zubinchopra/portaldocs/portal-sdk/generated/top-style-guide-html-css-sanitization.md

 | list-style | Criterion 3 |  Disallowed.
 Use expanded properties instead of the shorthand (list-style-type, etc) |
 | user-select | Criterion 4 |  Disallowed.
 Use Framework class msportalfx-unselectable to achieve the same result. |

-CSS media queries are not supported, and therefore are filtered out.
+CSS media queries are not supported, and are filtered out.
 The most common scenario for media queries is responding to container size.
-Extensions support this feature by subscribing to the container ViewModel tile size property as specified  in the LAYOUTDOC(LINKTOLAYOUTHERE) [portalfx-no-pdl-programming.md](portalfx-no-pdl-programming.md), [portalfx-blades-layout.md](portalfx-blades-layout.md), or [top-extensions-forms.md](top-extensions-forms.md).
+Extensions support this feature by subscribing to the container ViewModel tile size property as specified  in the LAYOUTDOC(LINKTOLAYOUTHERE) [portalfx-no-pdl-programming.md](portalfx-no-pdl-programming.md), [portalfx-parts-overview.md](portalfx-parts-overview.md), or [top-extensions-forms.md](top-extensions-forms.md).

 <a name="svg-sanitization"></a>
 ## SVG sanitization

-SVG sanitization follows the rules applied to HTML sanitization, because they are both DOM structures.
-SVG's should be converted using the build tools specified in []() previous to being used directly in the Portal.
+SVG sanitization follows the rules applied to HTML sanitization, as they are both DOM structures.
+Before using SVGs directly in the Portal, convert them first using the build tools that are located at []().

 Some SVG functionality, like certain filters, and gradients, are known to cause significant browser rendering slowdowns, as specified in Criterion 2.
 As such, they are sanitized out.
 The build tools should detect those early and mitigate them when possible.
-Developers  should ask questions on
+Extension writers should rely on  [StackOverflow](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza) if the sanitization of SVG elements causes a blocking issue.

-Ask questions on: [StackOverflow](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza) if the sanitization of  SVG elements causes a blocking issue.
+For more information about SVG sanitization, see [top-style-guide-iconography.md](top-style-guide-iconography.md).